The Best Makeup Tips For Glasses Wearers

 If you’re looking for a wearable way to play with some brights, try out a colored liner just like celebrity makeup artist Katie Jane Hughes.
 We think her choice of a quirky oversized frame really places the spotlight on her eyes too.

-Statement frames that boost any eye look:
+Statement frames that boost any eye look – the Occasion in gold-black:

 4. Lia’s industrial frame look